 - All applications to the Networking Grants scheme will be assessed by the Networking Grants Panel.
-The Panel membership is interdisciplinary and includes Fellows of the Academy of Medical Sciences, Fellows of the British Academy, Fellows of the Royal Academy of Engineering, Fellows of the Royal Society and additional expertise from across the academies and from developing countries. - All proposals submitted are initially reviewed and assessed by members of the Networking Grants Awards Panel who have the most appropriate expertise.
-Following initial assessment, a shortlist will be drawn up. - Shortlisted proposals are further assessed by the Networking Grants Awards Panel, which considers each shortlisted application at a meeting to be held in June and will decide on the awards.
+The Panel membership is interdisciplinary and includes Fellows of the Academy of Medical Sciences, Fellows of the British Academy, Fellows of the Royal Academy of Engineering, Fellows of the Royal Society and additional expertise from across the academies and from DAC list countries. - All proposals submitted are initially reviewed and assessed by members of the Networking Grants Awards Panel who have the most appropriate expertise.
+Following initial assessment, a shortlist will be drawn up. - Shortlisted proposals are further assessed by the Networking Grants Awards Panel, which considers each shortlisted application at a meeting to be held in December and will decide on the awards.

-Results available: Results of the competition will be announced approximately three months after the application closing date.
+Results available: Results of the competition will be announced approximately five months after the application closing date.

-Contact Information: Enquires about this scheme can be made by email:
+Contact Information: Enquires about this scheme can be made by email: gcrfnetworking@acmedsci.ac.uk.

-gcrfnetworking@acmedsci.ac.uk or by phone +44 (0)2031 413 246.
 A flow diagram outlining the application submission and review process can be found on Page 18.